StarNet: Joint Action-Space Prediction with Star Graphs and Implicit Global Frame Self-Attention: RELATED WORK

 Among these approaches,~\cite{tang2019multiple}, \cite{rhinehart2019precog}, \cite{casas2020implicit}, \cite{cui2021lookout}, \cite{suo2021trafficsim}, \cite{li2021spatio} use deep generative models.
 Here, they capture the uncertainty within a scene into a set of latent variables and sample from the latent space.
 The major drawback of such approaches is the randomness of their outputs because they require sampling from a latent distribution during inference.
 Thus, likelihood estimation of the predicted trajectory distribution is difficult.
 This is exacerbated in the single-step prediction approaches~\cite{tang2019multiple}, \cite{rhinehart2019precog}, which construct a trajectory iteratively.
 Another drawback is limited map information; approaches either don't consider the map at all~\cite{mercat2020multi}, or use global representations centered around the \ac{AV}~\cite{casas2020implicit}, \cite{cui2021lookout}, \cite{suo2021trafficsim}.
 As mentioned in Sec.~\ref{sec:intro}, the \ac{AV}-centered global view requires extracting local patches around each agent of interest and relating information implicitly via \ac{CNN}s.
 As an alternative,~\cite{ngiam2021scene} and \cite{mo2021heterogeneous} perform joint prediction in the global reference frame without \ac{AV}-centering, but reduce the effects of arbitrary origin placement by injecting the global-frame map via cross-attention and \ac{LSTM}-like \cite{hochreiter1997long} implicit gating, respectively.

-In our work, we output deterministic predictions given deterministic inputs, as well as regressing one-shot trajectories.
-We model the map explicitly from graph-based representations with unlimited field of view.
+Regarding the \textbf{joint interaction modeling} aspect of our work, we start with deterministic one-shot prediction outputs given deterministic inputs.
+We model the map explicitly from local-frame graph representations with unlimited field of view.
 Our work is closest to the prediction model in~\cite{ngiam2021scene}, however, instead of using global reference frames, we ask the question, how is an agent jointly perceived by other agents?
 We arrive at a~\ac{MHA} model with masking, which combines multiple local representations to construct an implicit global frame.
 Furthermore, our model is smaller since it uses two \ac{GAT} and two~\ac{MHA} layers to model the map and social interaction, compared to 18~\ac{MHA} layers in~\cite{ngiam2021scene}.
-Finally, we frame our model in the action-space framework introduced in our previous work~\cite{janjos2021action}, ensuring kinematically feasible predictions.
+Finally, we frame the model in the action-space framework of our previous work~\cite{janjos2021action}, ensuring kinematically feasible predictions.